-2.6.
+2.7.
 Top knowledge mapping tools

-Over the last years it has developed a wide range of knowledge mapping tools, based on the methods detailed considered above and may be applied for practical challenges in the sectors below mentioned.
-It should be noted that many of the tools intended only for certain device platforms, which can cause incompatibility problems.
-Therefore it is appropriate to take into account the cross compatibility in order to avoid possible incompatibility problems if different devices has been used.
-The use of the tools listed in the table 2 are not among the platform limitation.
+Over the last years, there has been developed wide range of knowledge mapping tools based on the methods described above.
+These tools can be applied for practical challenges in the below mentioned sectors.
+It ought to be noted that many of the tools are intended only for certain device platforms, which can cause incompatibility problems.
+Therefore, it is appropriate to take into account the cross platform compatibility in order to avoid possible incompatibility problems if different devices.
+Tools usage is listed in the Table 2 are not among the platform limitation.